gavtang/blackjack_blasters/README.md

 - On blackjack: bonus points, maybe keep the enemy card?
 - Implement poker chip projectile maybe score, maybe enemy bullets that deal damage (reduce score)

+## Physics notes
+- Need dynamic bodies for collisions to be detected
+- Can't currently switch body types, need to delete items based on phase
+- Node deletions are handled automatically based on diffing the node tree - but need different ID types
+- This does mean aligning positions manually - whenever the item changes, grabbing the position to assign it an inital
+- Alternatively: handle collision detection manually